Published on in Health Tip of the Week

 Q: What about lunch at school?
 How close can kids be?

-- Sit at least six feet away from other students while eating.
+- Try to sit at least six feet away from other students while eating.

 - Remove your mask only when actively eating or drinking.

-- When finished eating and drinking, put your mask back on – don’t wait until the bell rings and lunch is over.
+- When finished eating and drinking, put your mask back on – don’t walk around the cafeteria without a mask.

 - Remind your child that having their mask off for the entire lunch break isn’t necessary, and they will be safest if they put their mask back on when they are not eating or drinking.